chauvm/system-design-workshop/lab3/README.md

 5. Start a Redis instance
 First off, we need to start Celery, which essentially has 2 parts:
-- a Redis instance as a message broker
+- a Redis instance as a message broker as well as the backend to store task results
-- a Celery worker (or multiple ones) to process requests
+- a Celery worker (or multiple ones) to process tasks

 In this step, let's start the Redis instance first.
 If you have not yet installed Redis from Lab 2, follow https://redis.io/docs/install/.